Career Technical Education (CTE)

 A farm manager is responsible for the management and general maintenance of a farm.
 On a crop farm, a farm manager will supervise the fertilizing, planting, spraying, cultivating and harvesting procedures of crops.
 On a livestock farm, he or she will supervise the general care of the animals and be diligent in the control of illnesses.

-A farm manager is responsible for the management and general maintenance of a farm.
+A farm manager is responsible for managing the many aspects of making a farm run smoothly.

 Architects are not just involved in the design of a building.
 As a licensed professional they are also responsible for public safety and overseeing of projects.
 Their role is important in every stage of the building's construction, from the initial concept to the opening ceremony when the building is complete.